Thursday, July 4, 2024

 “I was assigned to a shelter that I worked at during the day,” Stringfield said.
 “We provided security and brought hot meals for citizens who had been displaced.
 Once the permanent housing became available, we transported them there.”

 With trucks and tactical vehicles capable of negotiating damaged and debris-strewn roads, transportation became a key component of the Georgia National Guard response.
-In areas such as Leesburg, that were completely cut off by flood waters, Georgia Guard helicopters delivered relief supplies and transported residents and medical personnel.[iv]
+In areas such as Leesburg that were completely cut off by flood waters, Georgia Guard helicopters delivered relief supplies and transported residents and medical personnel.[iv]

 A UH-1 Iroquois of the Marietta-based 148th Medical Company delivers relief